 Detailed financial statements are also available for seven countries: Afghanistan, Bangladesh, Malaysia, Pakistan, Palestine, Turkey and the United Arab Emirates.

-Publication from The Law Reviews describing the practice of Islamic or shariah-compliant finance in 12 jurisdictions: Bahrain, the Cayman Islands, Egypt, Japan, Luxembourg, Malaysia, the Netherlands, Oman, the Philippines, the UAE, the UK, and the US.
-Published in October 2019.
+Publication from The Law Reviews describing the practice of Islamic or shariah-compliant finance in 12 jurisdictions: Bahrain, the Cayman Islands, Luxembourg, Malaysia, the Netherlands, Oman, the Philippines, the UAE, the UK, and the US.
+Published in November 2020.

-This annual IFN journal guide looks at overall markets for Islamic finance, including individual market reports for 49 countries, some of which refer to tax incentives and the regulatory framework.
+This annual IFN journal guide looks at overall markets for Islamic finance, including individual market reports for several countries, some of which refer to tax incentives and the regulatory framework.

 The websites of government, regulatory and trade bodies in this sector are a useful source of industry overviews, contacts and statistics.